Costa Rica vs. the Dominican Republic: A Quick Overview

 Dominican Republic

-The main attraction in the Dominican Republic is the ocean but every single city in the Dominican Republic has something to offer.
-If you want to go swimming, snorkeling, or sunbathing, you’ll likely love the convenience of lounging around the coastal areas in the Dominican Republic such as Playa Dorada, Sosua or Cofresi.
+The main attraction in the Dominican Republic is the ocean, but every single city has something to offer.
+If you want to go swimming, snorkeling, or sunbathing, you’ll likely love the convenience of lounging around the coastal areas in the Dominican Republic, such as Playa Dorada, Sosua, or Cofresi.

-You can also head inland to explore the Caribbean’s highest peak, Peak Duarte, or the country’s hiking trails (though there are fewer to choose from than in Costa Rica).
-You can also see the Spanish landmarks or historical buildings in Santo Domingo — the country’s capital.
-Santo Domingo is home to the first cathedral, first hospital, and first fort built in the New World with buildings dating back to Christopher Columbus’s era.
+You can also head inland to explore the Caribbean’s highest peak, Pico Duarte, or the country’s hiking trails (though there are fewer to choose from than in Costa Rica).
+You can also see the Spanish landmarks, cobblestone streets, or historical buildings in Santo Domingo — the country’s capital.
+Santo Domingo is home to the first cathedral, first hospital, and first fort built in the New World with interesting buildings dating back to Christopher Columbus’s era.

 A girl in a pink swimsuit laying on the lap of a shirtless guy.
 The couple is sitting and lounging on a yellow towel by a pool with the beach in the background.